raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Test out your character and see if they go back to the start when they've been hit by a ball.
+Test out your code.
+Check whether the character moves back to the start after touching a ball.

 --- /task ---